Today's Articles

 The first nationally syndicated stepping contest, S.T.O.M.P., aired in 1992 and was choreographed by Alpha Phi Alpha fraternity.
 Stepping is a complex performance that melds folk traditions with popular culture and involves synchronized percussive movement, singing, speaking, chanting, and drama.
 It is now practiced globally; the tradition has been emulated by Latino fraternities and sororities such as Lambda Sigma Upsilon fraternity and Omega Phi Beta sorority.

 Stepping may also draw from elements of gymnastics, tap dance, march, or African and Caribbean dance or include stunts in individual routines.
-Some forms of stepping include the use of props, such as canes, rhythm sticks, and/or fire and blindfolds.
-The tradition of African American stepping is rooted within the competitive schoolyard song and dance rituals practiced by historically African American fraternities and sororities, beginning in the mid-1900s.
+Some stepping forms include props, such as canes, rhythm sticks, fire, and blindfolds.
+The tradition of African American stepping is rooted within the competitive schoolyard song and dance rituals practiced by historically African American fraternities and sororities beginning in the mid-1900s.

-Black stepping originates in a combination of military close-order and exhibition drills and African foot dances such as the Welly "gumboot" dance.
+Black stepping originates in military close-order, exhibition drills, and African foot dances such as the Welly "gumboot" dance.
 It also drew greatly from the performances and movements of old-school R&B groups such as the Temptations and The Four Tops.
 Stepping has been featured in films and shows such as School Daze (1988), Mac and Me (1988), Drumline (2002), Stomp the Yard (2007), and the following TV series: A Different World, Sister, Sister, Seinfeld, and Cheers.
-Groups in schools, churches, cheer-leading squads, and drill teams also perform stepping.
+Groups in schools, churches, cheerleading squads, and drill teams also perform stepping.

 To Become a Dancer